National Film Awards (Bangladesh)

 The National Film Awards (জাতীয় চলচ্চিত্র পুরস্কার) is an annual awards ceremony held annually in Dhaka, Bangladesh.
-It is considered to be the most prominent film award ceremony in Bangladesh.
+It is considered to be the most significant film award ceremony in Bangladesh.
 The National Film Awards were established in 1975 by the government of Bangladesh.
 Every year, a national panel appointed by the government selects the winning entries.

 History

 The National Film Awards were first presented in 1975.
 The government of Bangladesh offers the National Film Awards to the films and individuals for notable contributions to the art of cinema.
 Beginning in 1975, The National Film Awards is an event that takes place annually that includes colorful programs, dance, and music.
 The awards are the only film awards awarded by the government of Bangladesh.

 No awards were given in 1981 because the panel determined that no film was competent enough to receive an award.